splunk/public-o11y-docs/sp-oncall/mobile/android-devices-victorops.rst

    Toggle on do not disturb access

-**NOTE:** If Splunk On-Call does not appear in the list above, make sure that Splunk On-Call was installed **through phone’s main, top level account** from Google Play (as opposed to a secondary or tertiary personal/work/enterprise account).
+**NOTE:** If Splunk On-Call does not appear in the list above, make sure that Splunk On-Call was installed **through phone's main, top level account** from Google Play (as opposed to a secondary or tertiary personal/work/enterprise account).
 If it the app has not been installed through the main account, VictorOps will not appear as an option.